groundlight/python-sdk/README.md

 ## Development

 The auto-generated SDK code is in the `generated/` directory.
-To re-generate the client code:
+To re-generate the client code, you'll need to install [openapi-generator](https://openapi-generator.tech/docs/installation#homebrew) (I recommend homebrew if you're on a mac).
+Then you can run it with:

 ```Bash
 $ make generate